swelf19/pggo/README.markdown

 arguments the config file is not required.
 In particular, using the `PGSERVICE` can reduce or eliminate the need for a configuration file.

-The entire `tern.conf` file is processed through the Go standard `text/template` package.
+The entire `pggo.conf` file is processed through the Go standard `text/template` package.
 The program environment is available at `.env`.

-Example `tern.conf`:
+Example `pggo.conf`:

 ```ini
 [database]